Milan menswear splashes colour on grey times

 Star shoemaker Ferragamo, renowned for its classic elegance, surprised the well-heeled audience at an all-white Milan stock exchange with models in coloured suits and sneakers.

-Trend-setter Prada explored new coloured, geometric patterns and Roberto Cavalli swapped his signature animal prints for a butterfly theme.
+Trend-setter Prada explored new coloured, geometric patterns and Roberto Cavalli swapped his signature animal prints for a butterly theme.

 A tribute to the sunny Italian summer came from Gucci, whose men looked like holidaymakers in watermelon, green and sky blue suits.